cf-platform-eng/concourse-pypi-resource/README.md

 |`repository.authenticate`   |out     |optional         | set to `always` to authenticate to a private repository for check and download also

 ### Deprecated parameters (since version 0.2.0)
-* `python_version`: gets mapped to `filename_match` if it's not a version number. `python_version` is now only used for the actual interpreter version have a transparent mapping to pip.
+* `python_version`: gets mapped to `filename_match` if it's not a version number. `python_version` is now only used for the actual interpreter version to have a transparent mapping to pip.
 * ~~`repository`~~: (special index-server name if it is specified in `~/.pypirc`).
 This is no longer available to the current implementation of check and in.
 Also there's no way to inject a `.pypirc` file into this Concourse resource type.
 * `repository`, `test`, `username` and `password`: get mapped to `repository.<key>`.
 This allows to configure private repositories through a single yaml-map parameter value, thus removing redundancy from the pipeline.